The GOP’s 100-Year Long War Against Women’s Rights

 The social changes and tactics the suffrage movement created were then adopted by the Civil Rights, anti-Viet Nam, gay rights, and other major social movements of the 19th and 20th Centuries.

 Today, the Republicans are continuing to hold back or repeal social and economic progress at the federal, state, and local levels.
 It looks like there is no guarantee of American progress.
-The Republicans show there are still powerful forces now working to roll back the civil rights of American citizens in a brazen effort to maintain political power.
+The Republicans show that powerful forces are still working to roll back the civil rights of American citizens in a bold effort to maintain political power.

 Previous articleMLK’s Progressive Proposal, Reparations and the Wealth Gap